We choose to go to an MVP7 phases of the software and hardware development process inspired by NASA

 - checking legal feasibility, i.e., required certifications or data management,

 - calculating approximate costs of certification, software or hardware development, early BOM (bill of materials),

 (...) because that challenge is one that we are willing to accept (...)

-In the next phase, we iteratively approach the finished product:
+In the next phase, we iteratively approach the finished product.
+This means:

-- we carry out product work on the design and the combination of software and hardware,
+- carrying out product work on the design and the combination of software and hardware,

-- if we lack any skills, at this stage, we use an extensive network of Partners responsible for manufacturing, electrical engineering, firmware, industrial design etc.
+- using an extensive network of Partners responsible for manufacturing, electrical engineering, firmware, industrial design etc.

 Phase 6.
 EVT, DVT, PVT

 (...) one we are unwilling to postpone (...)

 In the penultimate phase, which concerns only hardware, we go through 3 abbreviations, i.e.